v-hearya/skype-docs/Skype/Trusted-Application-API/samples/AzureWebSamples/readme.md

 - **AudioVideoIVRSample** - This sample enables PSTN incoming IVR with DTMF recognition, play audio prompts, stop the audio prompts.

 - **CallTransferSample** - This sample Enables PSTN incoming call with audio prompt and transfer the call  to a SIP user URI
-<a name="Prerequsite"></a>
+<a name="prerequisite"></a>
 ## Prerequisite

 1. **Aquire the service phone number**

-    You are required to aquire the service phone number that will be assigned to the application's trusted endpoint in the upcoming section.
-Please complete the steps mentioned in [Acquire the service phone number](../../docs/AquireServiceNumber.md) section before proceeding.
+    In the upcoming sections, You will need to register the application in Azure Active Directory and assign service phone number to the application's trusted endpoint.
+So make sure that you complete the steps mentioned in [Acquire the service phone number](../../docs/AquireServiceNumber.md) section before proceeding.

-2. **Clone samples and Restore the NuGet Packages**
+2. **Clone the samples and restore the NuGet packages**
-3. **Deploy the samples to Azure App Service**
+3. **Deploy the sample to Azure App Service**

     These samples run in a cloud service such as Azure.
 Please follow the steps in [Publish To Azure](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-dotnet#publish-to-azure) to deploy the sample app to Azure app service.
 Once the sample is successfully deployed and launched in your default browser, **save the URL from the address bar somewhere safe for use in the upcoming steps.**, for example: **https://avbridgesample.azurewebsites.net**